-This easy laundry room lint bin is a cute and colorful way to add function near your washer and dryer.
-Plus, you can probably make it for free with supplies you already have!
-Plus get free laundry room art at the end of the post.
+This easy DIY laundry room lint bin is wall-mounted and a cute and colorful way to add function near your washer and dryer.
+Learn how to make it in 30 minutes or less, plus get free printable laundry room art at the end of the post.

 Every once in a while, I wish for a fairy godmother.